state-spaces/s4/src/models/sequence/ss/s4_simple/README.md

 * Setting `learn_theta=true` will make the `theta` parameters learnable (we usually see a decrease in performance of about 3 points from this).
 * Setting `leran_a=false` will make the `a` parameters not learnable.
 We don't see much of a performance degradation on CIFAR in this case, which speaks to the utility of the Chebyshev initialization!
 * Setting `zero_order_hold=false` will switch from Zero-Order Hold to left-end-point quadrature.
 Additionally setting `trap_rule=true` will switch to the trapezoid rule (when `zero_order_hold` is set to `false`).

+## Other Files

+There are two other files in this folder, `s4_wrapper.py` and `utils.py`.
+They contain some standard wrapper classes and utils for integrating into the state spaces code base.